 6

-The translator will deliver the translation to the Project Manager by email at the time and date previously agreed.
-The Project Manager will then ensure that all specific instructions provided have been followed, after which both the source and target files will be sent to the editor.
+The translator will deliver the translation to the Project Manager at the time and date previously agreed.
+The Project Manager will then ensure that all specific instructions have been followed, after which both the source and target files will be sent to the editor.
 Editing is only ever undertaken by linguists who work in that specific language pair.
 During this stage, a rigorous review of the translation is carried out.
 The accuracy, clarity and readability of the translation are checked, not just spelling, grammar and formatting.
-The editor also receives any reference material or resources that were given to the translator.
+The editor will also receive the same reference material and resources that were given to the translator.

 7

-Once all changes have been made, the Project Manager or a separate proofreader will then perform a final proofread and quality review, checking for any spelling and grammar errors, as well as handling any of the formatting requirements.
+Once all changes have been made, the Project Manager, or a separate proofreader, will then perform a final review, checking for any spelling and grammar errors, as well as handling any formatting requirements.
 Depending on the request, any desktop publishing work would then take place.

 8